Minimalist & Frugal Birthday Party Ideas

 • create memories instead of clutter

 Because sometimes the most frugal birthday turns out to be the richest one emotionally.
+And I would genuinely love to know:

 How do you celebrate your birthday?